MarkVillacampa/ARM-flash-tutorial/readme.md

 OpenOCD is the flasher tool we're going to use to send the compiled binary to our JTAG programmer, which in turn will flash it to our ARM board.

 The easiest way to get it on OSX is through Homebrew.
-See how to get Homebrew [here].
+See how to get Homebrew [here](http://brew.sh).
 Then run `brew install openocd` to get the flasher.

 ## Compiling the code